NDIS Code of Conduct

 Take all reasonable steps to prevent and respond to sexual misconduct (please see Feedback, Complaints or Incidents below).

 We continue to develop our safeguards and operation procedures to prevent incidents from occurring, and to ensure that we can respond quickly and professionally should an incident report be made.
 We screen all people who work in risk assessed roles and ensure they have the appropriate checks and training to work safely and effectively with clients.
-We monitor our operations for signs of abuse, neglect and negligence.
 We are compliant with mandatory reporting requirements and we encourage a business culture that is open and responsive to feedback, complaints and incident notifications, and which supports clients and their families if they make a report so that they are not negatively impacted by doing so.

 Worker Screening Checks